-Paul Stevenson has been the Principal Trumpet with Brassroots for 22 years.
+Paul Stevenson has been the Principal Trumpet with Brassroots since 1988.
 He regularly plays with Orchestra London and the Fanshawe Symphonic Chorus.
 He has performed with such artists as the Temptations, Diana Krall, Allen Frew, Rick Emmitt, Larry Gowan, Della Reese, Frankie Valli, the Four Seasons and most recently with Natalie Cole.
 Paul performed his second show, "Brassed Off II" in "Jeans and Classics" series with Orchestra London.
 He has also been featured as a soloist with Intrada Brass of Oakville.
 He holds a Masters Degree in Performance from the University of Western Ontario and is a secondary school music educator with the Thames Valley District School Board.

 Gwyn joined Brassroots in the fall of 2001.
 A music educator with graduate and undergraduate degrees from the University of Western Ontario, Gwyn is frequently called upon as conductor, clinician and adjudicator for various music programs and festivals across Canada.
 In addition to performing with Brassroots, he also plays with the London Jazz Orchestra and is the Artistic Director of Encore...
 The Concert Band.
 Gwyn currently teaches instrumental music at the University of Western Ontario, Faculty of Education.